Prerna13149/String_Questions/README.md

 # String_Questions
-1) string_length.cpp -Calculate Length of the String
+1) string_length.cpp -Calculate length of the String
 2) palindrome.cpp - Check if a string is palindrome or not
 3) Read a number and then read a string, thensimply output both the inputs.Time to Try ?
 4) append_strings.cpp - Write a function which takes two strings Aand B and appends B to A.